-" To find out if your drug is a specialty drug, please call Health Plan Services.
+To find out if your drug is a specialty drug, please call Health Plan Services at 303-602-2100.

-Most specialty drugs can only be filled at a Denver Health Pharmacy or the preferred specialty pharmacies chosen by DHMP.
+Most specialty drugs can only be filled at a Denver Health pharmacy or the preferred specialty pharmacies chosen by DHMP.

 Most specialty drugs can only be filled for a 30-day supply, even if they are sent to your home in the mail.